alk05/routing-comparison-nwm-nextgen-troute/README.md

 # README
-This repository is a documentation of __________. (getting t-route outputs to match the National Water Model, while also comparing it to next-gen routing-only datastream and USGS gage outputs, in the hopes of eventually improving the routing-only outputs to be better than the NWM).
+This is a documentation of getting t-route outputs to match the National Water Model, while also comparing it to next-gen routing-only datastream and USGS gage outputs (in the hopes of eventually improving the routing-only outputs to be better than the NWM).

 # T-route Outputs
 Running t-route on NWM framework, etc.